The bar which I am proud to reach is getting constantly lower the more ill & disabled I get. But here goes...

 - Eat enough to prevent weight loss

-- See someone else to get my knee problem fixed
+- See another doctor to get my knee problem fixed

 - See if I can get my misshapen right leg corrected back to normal